CEO & Chief Pilot

 Started (officially) 1998

-Daughter of Bill Mary (nepotism rules here!) she started as a toddler "helping mummy and daddy" but became fully involved after completing her studies and qualifying in the dramatic arts as a Licentiate Drama Trinity College London, Singing and Dance at the Royal College London.
+Daughter of Bill and Mary she started as a toddler “helping mummy and daddy” but became fully involved after completing her studies.

-In the tourism industry she has contributed with her services as Alternate Vice President of Travel Bags (International Federation of Women's Travel Organisations) for a number of years.
+In the tourism industry she has contributed with her services as Vice President of Travelbags for a number of years.

-Her travels have taken her to just about every country in North and South America as well as UK, Germany, Holland, Belgium, Mauritius, Mozambique, Zanzibar, Australia, Thailand, Seychelles, Swaziland, Singapore and most of South Africa Mozambique.
+Her travels have taken her to just about every country in North and South America as well as UK, Germany, Holland, Belgium, Mauritius, Mozambique, Zanzibar, Australia, Thailand, Seychelles, Swaziland, Singapore, Dubai, Bermuda and most of South Africa.

 General Manager, Operations